The Benefits of a Multibank Working Capital Solution

-Companies used to offer working capital or (supply chain finance) programs to their suppliers primarily in conjunction with a single bank.
-That was great for the bank, of course, because it allowed the bank to set the terms of the working capital program, to tie the company into a close, long-term relationship, and to gain maximum benefit from lending money to the company’s suppliers while only taking on the credit risk associated with the company itself.
+Companies used to offer working capital management programs to their suppliers primarily in conjunction with a single bank.
+That was great for the bank, because it allowed the bank to set the terms of the working capital program.
+Banks would tie company into a close, long-term relationship, and gain maximum benefit from lending money to the company’s suppliers while only taking on the credit risk associated with the company itself.
 The company in question would, of course, usually be a multinational, large or mid-market business with a good credit rating.

 Another consideration is that a bank’s working capital platform will not necessarily integrate with the company’s forecasting and payments solutions, leading to duplication of effort when it comes to reporting and tracking transactions.
 Meanwhile, the invoices that will be financed under the working capital program will be stored in the company’s enterprise resource planning systems, not its platform, which reduces the efficiency of the payments process.
 Finally, when onboarding suppliers to its working capital platform, the company will inevitably have to follow the bank’s procedures, which are likely to be more onerous than its own procedures would be.

 When a company is weighing up whether to use a bank-hosted program or to invest in its own platform, it should take the following selection criteria into account:

 - Geographic scope.
 Does the company operate internationally or domestically?
 If it only operates domestically today, does it have plans to operate internationally in the future?
 What about its supply chain – is that purely domestic or does it include partners and suppliers in other countries?
 If a company has international reach, it will probably want to work with international banks on its working capital program.
 Even the biggest global banks don’t have a strong presence in every jurisdiction, however.
 So a bank-agnostic working capital solution will often be the best option for a company looking to secure funding for its suppliers from banks that are local to the countries where those suppliers operate.